Kwpolska/django-expenses/README.rst

 * Autocomplete for expenses and bill items
 * Templates for expenses (with multiplication and custom description)
 * i18n (Polish translation)
+* Searching and filtering data

 To-do
 -----

-* Autocomplete for expense templates?
-* Searching, filtering, reporting
+* Reports

 Configuration
 -------------